-The Black Story Project-Santa Cruz is a partnership between The Tannery World Dance and Cultural Center’s Black Health Matters Initiative and Speak For Change Podcast where we highlight Black stories and Black voices to help bring connection and awareness to the diversity of black folks in Santa Cruz County.
+The Black Story Project-Santa Cruz is a partnership between the SCC Black Health Matters Initiative and Speak For Change Podcast where we highlight Black stories and Black voices to help bring connection and awareness to the diversity of black folks in Santa Cruz County.

 In The Black Story Project Santa Cruz we explore the Black experience in Santa Cruz county, a majority and historically white county.
 Our host Thomas Sage Pedersen explores these experiences by having discussions with Black folks who have been raised here, or have lived here for the majority of their lives.
 We do this to help bring together Black folks in this community to assure them that they are not alone here, and to bring awareness to the diversity and humanity behind the Black experience in Santa Cruz County.